openstack/barbican/doc/source/api/userguide/containers.rst

 Each of these types have explicit restrictions as to what type of secrets should be held within.
 These will be broken down in their respective sections.

-This guide will assume you will be using a local running development environment of Barbican.
+This guide will assume you will be using a local running development environment of barbican.
 If you need assistance with getting set up, please reference the :doc:`development guide </setup/dev>`.